COCAINE USE DISORDER

 Can a blood pressure drug curb cocaine cravings?

-Symptom relief Recruiting nowThis study tests whether clonidine, a drug typically used for high blood pressure, can help reduce cravings in people hospitalized for cocaine or crack use disorder.
-36 participants will be randomly assigned to receive either clonidine or an active placebo (clonazepam).
-The main …
+Symptom relief Recruiting nowThis study tests whether clonidine, a blood pressure medicine, can help reduce cravings in people hospitalized for cocaine or crack use disorder.
+36 participants will receive either clonidine or an active placebo (clonazepam) to compare effects.
+The main goal is to see if craving…

 Matched conditions: COCAINE USE DISORDER